This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Plain Radiography

-- Pros of X-rays: Non-invasive and good for large snakes.
+- Pros: Non-invasive and effective for larger snakes.

 Dye Insertion